neuronflicker/CTF/UCF/Web_SuperhackerPart2/README.md

 ```sql
 SELECT * FROM users WHERE username LIKE '%'
 ```
 However, to inject code into the current statement, we need to put the code into the `username` or `password`.
-We can use `OR` in an SQL statement to add our `LIKE` clause to the existing `SELECT` by having `username` start with a closing quote (`'`), and then our `OR username LIKE '%'` clause, followed by the single line comment symbol `--`, which will exclude all the `password` part of the line.
+We can use `OR` in an SQL statement to add our `LIKE` clause to the existing `SELECT` by having `username` start with a closing quote (`'`), and then our `OR username LIKE '%'` clause, followed by the single line comment symbol `--`.
+The single-line-comment marker will exclude the original closing quote from the username and all the `password` part of the line.
 The SQL statement we will be creating is:
 ```sql
 SELECT * FROM users WHERE username = '' OR username LIKE '%' --' AND password = 'pass'
 ```